dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 published: true
 categories: [css, css grid, layout, a11y]
 tags: [css, css grid layout]
-short-desc: Create an inclusive mobile-first responsive off-canvas navigation using CSS Grid Layout.
-There's probably as much on accessibility in this article than there is on CSS Grid Layout.
+short-desc: How to create an responsive layout with an off-canvas using CSS Grid Layout.
+Also covers accessibility and hot dogs.
 ---

 <header>